Plesk basics: The first steps

 Plesk is a commercial web hosting platform initially developed by Parallels.
 It is available for Linux and Windows based operating systems and therefore for any operating systems offered by us.

-Together with our partner Plesk, we are currently offering you Plesk Onyx one month for free.
-Simply select one of the below listed editions of Plesk Onyx and try it, before you buy and pay for it!
-Only available in combination with our VPS: Plesk Onyx now one month for free.
+Together with our partner Plesk, we are currently offering you Plesk Obsidian one month for free.
+Simply select one of the below listed editions of Plesk Obsidian and try it, before you buy and pay for it!
+Only available in combination with our VPS: Plesk Obsidian now one month for free.

-The current version of Plesk is version 17 (Onyx) which we offer in three different editions:
+The current version of Plesk is version 18 (Obsidian) which we offer in three different editions: